gvwilson/thirdbit/src/fiction/madica/index.md

 mid-air.

 Or not.
-Because a moment later, the air sparkled and fizzed, rippling with rainbow colors, and---
+Because a moment later, the air sparkled and fizzed, rippling with rainbow colors, and—

 "Oh…" Madica breathed.
 There, right in front of her, no longer invisible, was Santa's secret factory.
-It was bigger than any building Madica had ever seen---she could have stacked ten copies of her school on top of one another and still not reached its steeply-slanted roof.
+It was bigger than any building Madica had ever seen—she could have stacked ten copies of her school on top of one another and still not reached its steeply-slanted roof.
-Turrets and towers, windows of all shapes and sizes, and---
+Turrets and towers, windows of all shapes and sizes, and—

 A chill ran up her spine.
 A giant flying saucer was moored against the side of the factory, bobbing gently in the Arctic breeze.
 She recognized